ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Congratulations, the newly installed system is now complete with all settings, scripts, visualizations, etc.

-With Backitup there is now the possibility of restoring further data, if this was backed up in advance on the old system.
+With Backitup there is now the possibility of restoring further data, if this was also backed up on the old system in advance.
 You can restore the Redis database, the Zigbee database, the mySql database and your history data with the same steps as described above.

 The list of retrieved backups would then look like this in the example.